-Latest Actuarial Valuation of Plan Asse (Continued) ets and Liabilities Cost-of-Living Adjustments (COLA) 2.75% per year except for Safety Tier C, PEPRA Tier E benefits and PEPRA Tier 4 (2% COLA) and Tier 5 (2% COLA) benefits for members covered under certain memoranda of understanding are assumed to increase at 2% per year.
+Latest Actuarial Valuation of Plan Assets and Liabilities (Continued) Cost-of-Living Adjustments (COLA) 2.75% per year except for Safety Tier C, PEPRA Tier E benefits and PEPRA Tier 4 (2% COLA) and Tier 5 (2% COLA) benefits for members covered under certain memoranda of understanding are assumed to increase at 2% per year.
 All increases are contingent upon actual increases in Consumer Price Index (CPI).
-Other Assumptions Same as those used in the December 31, 2015 funding actuarial valuation.
+Other Assumptions Same as those used in the December 31, 2016 funding actuarial valuation.

-(1) Includes inflation at 2.75%, plus "across-the-board" salary increases of 0.50%, plus promotional and merit increases that vary by service for December 31, 2016.
+(1) Includes inflation at 2.75%, plus "across-the-board" salary increases of 0.50%, plus promotional and merit increases that vary by service for December 31, 2017.